payu-org/payu/docs/source/usage.rst

 https://github.com/payu-org/bowl1.git

-depending on personal preference it might make sense to keep the repository name (``bowl1``) for the control directory name, or as it is a MOM5 experiment, modify it to reflect this, e.g. ``mom5_bowl1``.
+it would be fine to use the repository name (``bowl1``) as the control directory name, but in this case, as it is a MOM5 experiment, the *control directory* will be ``mom5_bowl1``.

-Then example branch names for experiments to explore the effect of changing the diffusivity could be: ``control``, ``diff_double``, ``diff_halve``
+As an example use case consider a group of related experiments to explore the effect of changing the diffusivity, which require a control experiment and two other experiments where the diffusivity is halved compared to the control, and another doubled.
+Then then branch names could be: ``control``, ``diff_double``, ``diff_halve``.

-would give three branches in the ``mom5_bowl1`` control directory with experiment names like:
+These three branches in the ``mom5_bowl1`` control directory would result in experiment names like:

 * ``mom5_bowl1-control-c3de94ac``
 * ``mom5_bowl1-diff_double-daed6c85``
 * ``mom5-bowl1-diff_halve-1dba6dac``

 Naming schemes will depend a lot on the use case.
-For example using the same ``bowl1`` repository as a base, if the intention is to create a suite of related idealised MOM5 experiments then it might make sense to name the cloned repository ``mom5_idealised`` and the branches ``bowl1``, ``single_column``, ``dome`` and ``double_gyre``.
+For example using the same ``bowl1`` repository as a base, if the intention is to create a group of related idealised MOM5 experiments then it might make sense to name the cloned repository ``mom5_idealised`` and the branches ``bowl1``, ``single_column``, ``dome`` and ``double_gyre``.

+These four brances would result in experiment names like:

 * ``mom5_idealised-bowl1-82664df5``
 * ``mom5_idealised-single_column-8035e206``